 Sacramento County, encompassing California’s capital and cities like Elk Grove, Citrus Heights and Folsom, is home to the California Department of Real Estate (DRE).
 This region was one of the last counties in California to reach a jobs recovery from the 2008 recession, necessary to fuel wallets and in turn household formations.
 Its lagging recovery can be attributed partially to Sacramento’s dependence on state and local government jobs, which were slow to return.

-This recovery was quickly followed by the 2020 recession, resulting in significant job losses and a complete erasure of the past five years of job gains.
-But unlike the last recovery, jobs in this region returned more quickly than other parts of the state, likely due to its reliance on government funding, which was abundant during the hangover from the 2020 recession.
+This recovery was quickly followed by the 2020 recession, resulting in significant job losses and a complete erasure of the prior five years of job gains.
+But unlike the 2013 recovery, jobs in this region returned more quickly than other parts of the state, likely due to its reliance on government funding, which was abundant during the pullout from the 2020 recession.

 Sacramento County home sales volume has avoided much of the volatility of California’s other major metros.
-After years of essentially flat sales volume, home sales volume in 2021 totaled 6% higher than a year earlier.
-While a larger increase than prior years, all of California’s other major metros experienced much larger year-over-year leaps in sales volume during 2021, with the sales volume increasing 22% statewide.
+After years of essentially flat sales volume, home sales volume in 2024 totaled 7.5% higher than a year earlier.
+Other California major metros experienced far less growth in sales volume during the 2024 bounce, with the sales volume increasing 5.5% statewide.

 Home sales volume in Sacramento has not been as volatile as many other parts of the state.
-One reason is the consistent addition to the for-sale inventory, in the form of residential construction.
-In California’s expensive and desirable coastal cities, new construction has been held back significantly by outdated zoning laws and not-in-my-backyard (NIMBY) advocates.
-Not so in Sacramento, where construction is welcome and typically allows sales volume to keep pace with homebuyer demand.
+One reason is the consistent addition to the for-sale inventory in the form of residential construction.
+In California’s extensive and desirable coastal cities, new construction has been held back significantly by no-growth zoning ordinances and inward looking not-in-my-backyard (NIMBY) advocates and their city councils.
+Not so in Sacramento, where construction and new neighbors are welcome which collectively allows sales volume to keep pace with homebuyer demand relative to other regions.

 Related article: